“Water is a precious resource that must be managed wisely to ensure a sustainable future.”

 Sustainability

-• Stream restoration and wetland preservation at various areas near the site.
+• Stream restoration and wetland preservation at various areas near the site

-• Solar energy and electric vehicle charging stations.
+• Solar energy and electric vehicle charging stations

-• Compliance with Columbus Stormwater Drainage Manual requirements.
+• Compliance with Columbus Stormwater Drainage Manual requirements

 Phasing

-• Site Preparation
+• Site preparation (underway now)

-• Water Plant Facility
+• Water plant facility

 Schedule